EmadBinAbid/newstore/README.md

 To create Newstore database locally, run the `dbsetup.bat` file located inside `./setup`.
 Before executing this file, make sure that you have `postgres` as one of the users of your PostgreSQL instance.
 If not abided, the command might break for now.

+Newstore runs on PostgreSQL user `postgres` with password `password` on `localhost:5432` as default.
+You may change these settings in ./config/dbconfig.py`.

 # Endpoints
 - GET /news